- July 14, 2022: PharmCAS application opens

 The PharmCAS application includes the following:

 - Post-secondary institutions attended

 - Official transcripts from all accredited U.S. institutions attended

 - Two letters of recommendation

-We recommend that you thoroughly review the PharmCAS preparing to apply information and have unofficial copies of all postsecondary transcripts available before you begin this process.
+We recommend that you thoroughly review the PharmCAS “Before You Apply” information and have unofficial copies of all post-secondary transcripts available before you begin this process.

-Once the PharmCAS application is completed and verified, the data will be forwarded to the UNC Eshelman School of Pharmacy.
+Once your PharmCAS application is completed and verified, the data will be forwarded to the UNC Eshelman School of Pharmacy.

-- Submit your application as soon as possible to ensure earlier review by the Admissions Committee.
+Submit your information as soon as possible to ensure earlier review by the Admissions Committee.

 - Criminal History Check Policy

 - Technical Standards (Nonacademic Progression Policy)